Ethiopia urges ex-soldiers to join fight against Tigray rebels

 He said "the reality on the ground is not indicating" that rebel forces are advancing on the capital.

-Fighting broke out a year ago between government troops and the TPLF, which ruled Ethiopia for decades and now controls Tigray.
+Fighting broke out a year ago between government troops and the TPLF, which dominated Ethiopia for decades and now controls Tigray.